DaniellePotts/xml2json/README.md

 To run the solution, two arguments are required:

--	input folder
+-	Input folder
-- 	output folder
+- 	Output folder

 If the input folder does not exist, the system will exit.
 If the output folder does not exist, the system will create it.